jigneshsharma123/javaString-Practice/oops/notes.md

+//Note: Multiple inheritance is not supported in Java through class.
+//In java programming, multiple and hybrid inheritance is supported through interface only.
 ## what is class and object's in java
 ```
   1. In java, a class is a blueprint or template for  creating   objects,